Last updated: June 2026

-Jomo Kenyatta International Airport, commonly known as JKIA, is Kenya’s main international airport and one of the most important aviation gateways in East Africa.
-The airport serves Nairobi and the wider region, connecting Kenya with destinations across Africa, the Middle East, Europe and Asia.
+Jomo Kenyatta International Airport, commonly known as JKIA, is Kenya’s main international airport and one of East Africa’s important passenger and cargo gateways.

-For travellers, JKIA is the primary arrival point for Nairobi, Kenya safaris, business travel, regional connections and onward domestic flights.
-For aviation operators, it is a critical airport for flight support in Kenya, ground handling in Nairobi, landing permits, overflight permits, Jet A-1 fuel coordination, cargo handling, VIP handling and private jet operations.
+For aviation operators, JKIA is a critical airport for flight support in Kenya, ground handling in Nairobi, landing and overflight permits, Jet A-1 fuel coordination, cargo and VIP handling, private jet operations, and regional flight planning.

 The airport uses the IATA code NBO and the ICAO code HKJK.
 These codes are important for airline bookings, baggage tags, air traffic control, flight planning, dispatch and permit coordination.